agl-alexglopez/multithreading-with-mazes/README.md

 # Maze Generators and Multithreaded Solvers

 > **Note to All: In order to enjoy the mazes built and solved by this repository, you will need a terminal that supports ANSI escape sequences, 256 bit colors, and a Unicode compatible font installed for your terminal (see [Nerd Fonts](https://www.nerdfonts.com/)).
 Also, this project is intended to be built in a Unix-like environment, specifically I have tested it to work on Apple-ARM64, Apple-Intelx86-64, WSL2 for Windows, and PopOS for Linux.
 However, I make no promises for portability as this project is for my own personal enjoyment and is operating completely in terminal, without any 3rd party libraries.
 I will try to make the project more portable when time allows.
+This was compiled with GCC-12 and Clang-15, requiring CMake 3.24.
 Enjoy!**

 ![wilson-demo](/images/wilson-demo.png)